What is Fatty Liver?

 - Yellowing skin and eyes

-- Prone to bruises and abnormal bleeding
+- Being prone to bruises and abnormal bleeding

 - Mental confusion

-- Lighter-coloured stools
+- Lighter - coloured stools

 - Nausea